aaxyat-old/Python-Apk-Installer/README.md

 - [ ] Add an interactive interface to choose the folder containing apks.
 - [ ] Test for bugs.
 - [X] Remove the need for end user to touch the script at all. :heavy_check_mark:
+- [ ] Error Handling.

 ### Known Bug:
-If you try installing apk with special charaters and any non English character the program will break.
-(Fixed)
+~~If you try installing apk with special charaters and any non English character the program will break.~~ (Fixed)

 ## Bug report:
  #### If you came across any bug, please report them as issues.
 Any pull request will be greatly appriciated.